skillrepos/containers/codespace-labs.md

 12. Go to the open roar-complete.yaml file (or open it again if needed [**roar-k8s/roar-complete.yaml**](./roar-k8s/roar-complete.yaml).

 13. Change lines 19 and 70 to use **.v1** instead of **-v1** in the file.
-Save your changes and close the editor by clicking on the X in the tab at the top to save and close the file.

 ![Editing the file](./images/cazclass6.png?raw=true "Editing the file")
 ![Editing the file](./images/cazclass7.png?raw=true "Editing the file")